Hall of Honour

 A French gold-leafed chandelier hangs from the centre of the ceiling, replete with 456 lamps.
 The current Slavonian oak flooring, transported from Brussels, was installed in 1903.

-Hall of Argentine Scientists of the Bicentenary
+Hall of Argentine Science

 This hall, one of the few original rooms of the First Government Palace designed in 1882 and used to receive foreign diplomats, pays homage to Carlos Saavedra Lamas, the first Argentine citizen and Latin American to receive a Nobel Peace Prize.
 The room is decorated with pictures of renowned Argentine scientists who have made important contributions to global scientific research and development.
 These include: Bernardo Houssay, César Milstein, Luis Federico Leloir, René Favaloro, Perito Francisco Moreno, Manuel Sadosky, Rebeca Gerchsman, Jorge Alberto Sábato, Emma Pérez Ferreira, Florentino Ameghino, José Antonio Balseiro, Ramón Carrillo, Gregorio Klimovsky and Salvador Mazza.